 If you follow news about eminent domain on line, and of late in the press, you surely must know about the proposal of some San Francisco investors to use the power of eminent domain to take “underwater” mortgages at their actual fair market value, not their nominal value.
 They would then (a) write them down and make them available in lower amounts to the people who own the “underwater” homes that are security for those mortgages, and then (b) bundle them into new marketable securities (bonds) and sell those to investors at a profit.
 Most of the on-line chatter has dealt with the question whether this would be a constitutionally permissible “public use,” and not without reason.
 While you may think that given the Kelo holding, anything goes as far as the courts are concerned, that may not be necessarily so.
 On the subject of mortgages, the amount of other types of mortgages is rising, including a subprime mortgage, which enables those with a bad credit score to access loans.

 The adverse reaction to Kelo has come not only from the people, but also from a number of state courts who evidently believe that SCOTUS has gone too far.
 Thus, the supreme courts of Michigan, Illinois, Ohio, South Carolina, and Oklahoma have taken the position that redevelopment-style takings intended to transfer private property from its rightful owners to other private parties, in the hope that the new owners will put them to a more profitable use and thereby improve the community’s economic condition, do not meet the criteria of constitutionally permitted “public use” under their respective state constitutions.
-In other words, these courts evidently think that rdevelopment should primarily redevelop communities, not make money for redevelopers.
+In other words, these courts evidently think that redevelopment should primarily redevelop communities, rather than make money for redevelopers.
+The aim should be to enable people within communities to own a home.
+Whilst a loan limit calculator could help prospective owners understand how much they can borrow, the market has to change to suit their interests more.

 Also, the huge negative reaction to Kelo (some 90% of respondents held a negative view of that SCOTUS decision) may give appellate judges second thoughts.
 After all, shortly after Kelo came down, Justice John Paul Stevens, the author of the majority opinion, noted in a speech to the Nevada Bar Association that on some SCOTUS decisions the court should take a “mulligan,” and a justice of the Connecticu Supreme Court has apologized to Susette Kelo in public.
 So, assuming a modicum of decency on the part of state appellate judges, there may be some second thoughts developing among them on how expansively the power of eminent domain should be interpreted in future cases.